andydlindsay/blogposts/use-state/README.md

 Hopefully this short reading helped clear up any questions you had about the `useState` hook.

 Andy Lindsay is full-time web instructor for Lighthouse Labs’ Web Development Program.
-Check out Andy’s other work at [GitHub link](https://github.com/andydlindsay) or connect on [LinkedIn](https://www.linkedin.com/in/andydlindsay/).
+Check out Andy’s other work at [GitHub](https://github.com/andydlindsay) or connect on [LinkedIn](https://www.linkedin.com/in/andydlindsay/).